julien-muke/react-app-ec2-terraform/README.md

 ## ➡️ Step 3 - Set Up Terraform Configuration

-Now, let’s jump into Terraform.
-Create a project directory and initialize it.
+Now, let’s jump into Terraform and initialize our project.

-Create a `main.tf` file:
+Create a `main.tf` file inside our project directory

 ```bash
 touch main.tf
 ```

-3. Open `main.tf` in your code editor (VS Code), copy and paste the configuration below.
+3. Copy and paste the Terraform configuration below:

 ⚠️Note: Here’s a Terraform script to deploy a React.js app on AWS using an EC2 instance with Nginx.
 The setup includes: